 The Levo II machine is modernly designed with easy to use functions.
 It even comes in a variety of colors, to match any kitchen or aesthetic.
 But our favorite aspect of the Levo II is how easy it is to maintain.
 The design of the Levo Oil prevents spilling, and includes only 3 parts for cleaning (dishwasher safe too!) when you’re done.

 The Levo II has legions of fans, with some devotees going so far as to tattoo the brand’s logo on their bodies.
 That might seem a little extreme, but it won’t after you try this device out!
+Want to learn more?
+Check out our full review of the Levo II here.

 If you’ve ever researched making your own edibles, you’ve no doubt heard of the Magical Butter machine.
 One part immersion blender, one part digital thermostat and heating unit, it’s the first botanical extraction machine designed for countertop household use, and it’s perfect for making your own cannabutters, oils, lotions, grain alcohols, and more.
 Since it’s made specifically for household use, you can achieve quality, consistent results while knowing there is minimal risk for burning or injuring yourself with their design.
 Dare we say it’s stoner-proof?